viega/hatrack/docs/dicts.md

 The default Hatrack dictionary is a fast, wait-free hash table, supporting multiple concurent readers and writers.

-It is the first wait-free hash table backed by an array in the way.
+It is the first wait-free hash table fully backed by a single resizable array, without any sort of tree structure.
 Previous work in this space provided a wait-free associative interface[^1], but kept an internal tree structure that gives the algorithm an O(log n) lower bound on inserts and lookups.
+A more recent paper [^2] provides a wait-free hash table based on a universal construction, using extendible hashing, which does allow for O(1) operations, but keeps two tiers of buckets, a trie and 'actual' buckets.
+Unfortunately, besides the extra indirection, the buckets in this scheme generally will not maintain memory locality as the hash table grows (the original use case for extendible hashing was file systems[^3]).

 An unpublished hash table by Cliff Click from 2007 is nevertheless widely adopted in the Java standard library.
 It is lock-free, despite an early claim of wait freedom that was retracted.

 However, Click's hash table is backed by an array, making it a true hash table.
-Hash tables benefit from amortized O(1) operations as long as their load factor (the ratio of records to table size) remains below 1, because the cost of operations can be bounded by a function of the load factor, independent of the values of n and m [^2].
+Hash tables benefit from amortized O(1) operations as long as their load factor (the ratio of records to table size) remains below 1, because the cost of operations can be bounded by a function of the load factor, independent of the values of n and m [^4].

 The Hatrack dictionary is a true hash table like Click's, giving amortized O(1) operations.
 Yet, it is simple and truly wait-free, and address memory management issues for languages without full automatic garbage collection.